ReddSpark1/MyPlutus/example1.md

                     void $ awaitTxConfirmed $ txId ledgerTx
                     logInfo @String $ "collected gifts"

-endpoints :: Contract () VestingSchema Text ()
-endpoints = (give' `select` grab') >> endpoints where
+-- This is where th end points are defined.
+The PAB on the client site will interact with this. endpoints :: Contract () VestingSchema Text () endpoints = (give' `select` grab') >> endpoints where